JockLawrie/ConnectionPools.jl/README.md

 - When requesting a connection from the pool:
     - If the target upper bound has not been reached, get a connection from the `unoccupied` set if there is one, otherwise create a new one.
     - If the target upper bound has been reached:
-        - If the peak number has not been reached, create a new connection and delete it when finished.
+        - If the peak number has not been reached, create a new connection (and manually delete it when finished).
-        - If the peak number has been reached, wait `ms_wait` ms and try again to acquire a connection.
+        - If the peak number has been reached, wait `ms_wait` milliseconds and try again to acquire a connection.
         - Try a maximum of `n_tries` times to acquire a connection from the pool.
-        - Return 0 if all attempts to acquire a connection fail.
+        - If all attempts to acquire a connection fail, return the connection pool's connection prototype (a disconnected instance of the connection used to instantiate the connection pool).

 __Note:__ ConnectionPools.jl has only been tested with Redis so far.
+To add support for a new database, simply define a `new_connection(c)` method for your database type, see `src/new_connections` for details and examples.

-### Example
+### Redis example
 ```julia
 using ConnectionPools
 using Redis